 Here is one of the most disheartening concerns we hear from customers that have newly completed decks “One week after completion of our new western red cedar deck the wood has developed black spots that have spread as well as large areas that have turned black”.
-Mold removal has to begin ASAP.

 Mold and mildew have a distinct, musty smell.
 It tends to become stronger as the mold growth expands; if you can smell it, it usually means that you already have extensive mold growth.
-Dealing with mold problems in your home?
-Enlist the expertise of a reliable service like Mold Remediation Matawan for a thorough and effective solution to address any potential concerns.

 Here’s what we have discovered to be the most common causes.